nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 the `AddMemberTaskCommand` class, which extend the `Command` class.

 * Step 1: The `AddMemberTaskCommand` object's `execute()` method is called.
-* Step 2: The member index is checked to be within the valid range of the member list.
-If the member index given is invalid (e.g., out of range), a `CommandException` is thrown.
+* Step 2: The `MEMBER_INDEX` is checked to be within the valid range of the `MEMBER` list.
+If the `MEMBER_INDEX` given is invalid (e.g., out of range), a `CommandException` is thrown.
 * Step 3: The member at the given index is referenced based on the provided member index.
 * Step 4: The `AddMemberTaskCommand` calls the model object's `setMember()` method.
 It updates the member with the new details provided, effectively modifying the existing member's information.
 * Step 5: After the execution of the `AddMemberTaskCommand`, the member's details are successfully edited in the member list.